jcjordyn130/IntroToSEProjectFall2024/backend/README.md

 This is the backend code for Sprint 3.

 ## Installing
-Before runiing the backend, the dependencies need to be installed.
+Before running the backend, the dependencies need to be installed.

 This can be done using `pip` and the `requirements.txt` file as so: